AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 feature: Install, Upgrade
 role: Developer
 ---
-# Revised patches for Google Maps access loss on all Adobe Commerce versions
+# Revised patches for [!DNL Google Maps] access loss on all Adobe Commerce versions

 This article provides a fix for Adobe Commerce merchants who are not compatible with any recent Google Maps versions from 3.54+.
 This fix is to solve the issue where Adobe Commerce merchants have no Google Maps in any version of Adobe Commerce anymore.